jaimetur/PhotoMigrator/help/3-synology-photos.md

 ## <span style="color:blue">Download All from Synology Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Download All from Synology Photos'.
+- From: v3.0.0
+- Usage:
-- To run this feature you have to use the flag _'-idAll, --synology-download-all <OUTPUT_FOLDER>'_
+  - To run this feature you have to use the flag _'-sdAll, --synology-download-all <OUTPUT_FOLDER>'_
   - Where,
   - \<OUTPUT_FOLDER> is the folder where you want to download all your assets.
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Synology account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this Feature, The Tool will connect to Synology Photos and will download all the Album and Assets without Albums into the folder <OUTPUT_FOLDER>.
+  - The Tool will connect to Synology Photos and will download all the Album and Assets without Albums into the folder <OUTPUT_FOLDER>.
   - All Albums will be downloaded within a subfolder of <OUTPUT_FOLDER>/Albums/ with the same name of the Album and all files will be flattened into it.
   - Assets with no Albums associated will be downloaded within a subfolder called <OUTPUT_FOLDER>/No-Albums/ and will have a year/month structure inside.

   ### Example of use:
   ```
   ./CloudPhotoMigrator.run --synology-download-all ./MyLibrary
   ```
-  With this example, the Tool will connect to Synology your Photos account and download ALL your library into the local folder ./MyLibrary.
+  With this example, the Tool will connect to your Synology Photos account and download ALL your library into the local folder ./MyLibrary.

 ## <span style="color:blue">Remove All Assets from Synology Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Remove All Assets from Synology Photos'.
+- From: v3.0.0
+- Usage:
-- To run this feature you have to use the flag _'-irAll, --synology-remove-all-assets'_
+  - To run this feature you have to use the flag _'-srAll, --synology-remove-all-assets'_
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Synology account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Synology Photos account and will remove ALL the assets and Albums found.
+  - The Tool will connect automatically to your Synology Photos account and will remove ALL the assets and Albums found.

   > **⚠ IMPORTANT:**
   > This process is irreversible and will clean all from your Synology Photos account.
 Use it if you are completelly sure of what you are doing.

   ### Example of use:
   ```
   ./CloudPhotoMigrator.run --synology-remove-all-assets